 The Doctor, or Emergency Medical Hologram (EMH), felt it was necessary to have interests and embrace humanity so that he could become a better version of himself.
 This sometimes came at great personal cost as his programs were designed to fit certain parameters.
 He never allowed his programmed limits to get in the way of his quest to be better.
 Without this inner work, it may have been difficult for The Doctor to rise to the many occasions that required his assistance.

-While in this coronavirus lockdown, I began to recognize some “subroutines” of my own, and I started working on them through reading, talking with friends, and finding self-help books in lieu of America’s expensive mental health care.
+While during COVID-19 lockdown, I began to recognize some “subroutines” of my own, and I started working on them through reading, talking with friends, and finding self-help books in lieu of America’s expensive mental health care.
 Needless to say, those who have access to a therapist should certainly use them as a resource if they can.

 Improving oneself can help us help others

 Growth, and learning to love oneself often involves showing our worst or weakest moments to others.
-We can inspire them to keep going when they too, don’t feel the confidence to continue the road ahead.
-The Doctor’s mistakes became a valuable source of inspiration to others on the ship and even became a trusted friend to many on the crew.
+We can inspire them to keep going when they, too, don’t feel the confidence to continue the road ahead.
+The Doctor’s mistakes became a valuable source of inspiration to others on the ship, and he even became a trusted friend to many of the crew.
 He gained wisdom from making faux pas and found that the crew were forgiving and welcoming of these.
 In doing this, The Doctor created a support system and close-knit group of friends.

 The Doctor didn’t waste time trying to impress others